Yui Hasegawa: Style of play

+Primarily a defensive midfielder, Hasegawa began her career as an attacking midfielder in Japan.
+She is known for her composure on the ball, passing vision, football intelligence and her ball winning ability.

-Primarily an attacking midfielder, Hasegawa most often operates as a wide midfielder on the left in a 4-3-3 formation while playing with Nippon TV Tokyo Verdy Beleza, although her versatility also allows her to occupy many positions in midfield.
+Early in her career, she most often operates as a wide midfielder on the left in a 4-3-3 formation while playing with Nippon TV Tokyo Verdy Beleza, although her versatility also allows her to occupy many positions in midfield.
 Hasegawa is described as a player who possesses exceptional ability on the ball, whose electric feet, quick acceleration and low centre of gravity make her an adept dribbler and press resistant.
 She also possesses a wide variety of passes in her arsenal when combined with her a great passing range and ball carrying capability, made her ranks among the best players in her positions in terms of ball progression.
 She also possesses a keen sense of tactical awareness and sense of positioning which makes her great penetration threat with or without the ball.
 Hasegawa is also an effective player on the defensive end where her intense counter pressing in the final third regularly helps her side to quickly regain possession through intercepting opposition play.

-Since joining Manchester City, Hasegawa has primarily operate in the holding midfielder position with greater defensive duty compared to her previous roles.
+Since joining Manchester City, Hasegawa has primarily operates as a defensive midfielder where she dictates and control match tempo from deep while providing defensive cover for the defensive line.
+In her first season in the new position, she consistently ranked high in the defensive metrics such as interception, ball won back in the middle third, and ball recoveries.
+She also possessed a strong ability to kickstart the attacking sequence after winning back possession.
+She is similarly comfortable in playing through the opposition pressure as she ranked second in pass completion rate (88.6%) among players with 1,000+ passes attempted in the 2022–23 season.